fgremper/CloudStudio/Documents/WorkLog.md

 * Restyle the content diff
 * Redesign icons
 * Have a setup system that setups something nice that you can show to people and test
+* Not /web/ but /
+* Webinterface: bring back the filters
+* Webinterface: severity selector
+* Webinterface: branch view: last change of user!
+* store last webinterface update
+* make sure session expiration works properly -> 30 days
+* dont rewrite files in the filestorage folder
+* still problems with fetching all branches in origin?

 ('TODO' as well as 'Done' is incomplete, because I forget to write stuff down here ~~a lot~~ sometimes, sorry!
 Trying to do it, though!)